caseif/JAM/README.md

 ```

 ## Formatting Requirements
-For the sake of sane parsing, JAM mapping guidelines must follow a couple of basic formatting guidelines:

-- Class mappings must reside at the top of the file, before all other mapping types
+For the sake of sane parsing, JAM mapping files must define all class mappings at the top of the file, before any other
-- Method parameter mappings must not precede their respective method mappings

-Implementations must respect these requirements when writing JAM files in order to remain compliant with the
+mapping types.
+This must be respected by implementations outputting JAM files in order to adhere to the specification.
-specification.

 ## Differences from SRG
 This format contains many differences from its parent.
 Below is a list of all notable changes as well as rationale for